hugmatj/fedora-ultimate-setup-script/README.md

 - Tested on Fedora 32 and Centos 8.1
 - Add new apps and remove old ones
-- Syncronise Fedora and Centos application versions as much as possible taking advantage of newly available EPEL-8 and Flatpak packages.
+- Synchronise Fedora and Centos application versions as much as possible taking advantage of newly available EPEL-8 and Flatpak packages.
 Always prefer official repository versions where possible.

 ![Fedora and centos app differences](images/differences_centos_fedora_packages.png)

-- Add option to auto start programs on boot using `.config/autostart` with a default `TODO.txt` list and terminal instance.
+- Add option to auto start programs on boot using `.config/autostart` with a default `TODO.txt` list and terminal instance
-- Add updated compatible abattis cantarell fonts for Centos 8.1, it ships with old ones
+- Add updated compatible `abattis cantarell fonts` for Centos 8.1, it ships with old ones
 - Refactor, update and improve all scripts

-## Fedora Installation and running
+## Fedora Installation and running scripts

 Download this repository using git, CD into the directory, and run: